prajwaltr93/YAPS/README.md

 - [ ] fix chapter names with special characters
 - [ ] refactor code
 - [ ] option to include metadata with split pdf's
+- [ ] progress bar for writing PDF's
 - [ ] use multi- threading or processing to speed up writing pdf's